vkmcheung/neuromusic-decoding/README.md

-# neuromusic_decoding
-Decoding drums, instrumentals, vocals, and mixed sources in music using human brain activity with fMRI
+# Decoding drums, instrumentals, vocals, and mixed sources in music using human brain activity with fMRI